-Tests to determine if cancer is present
+Tests to Determine if Hypopharyngeal Cancer is Present

 - Endoscopy: A procedure used to look at areas in the throat that cannot be seen with a mirror during the physical exam of the throat.
 An endoscope (a thin, lighted tube) is inserted through the nose or mouth to check the throat for anything that seems unusual.